 - Conjunctivitis.
 The lining of the eye becomes inflamed, leading to discharge.

 - Ingrown eyelashes.
-Certain breeds are more prone to this as it can be genetic.
+A condition in which your dog’s eyelid rolls inward so that the eyelashes press against the cornea of the eye instead of out.
+Certain breeds are more prone to this, as it can be genetic.

 👉 If excess tears are persistent or causing apparent discomfort in your dog, please seek the advice of a veterinarian.